SpencerWarezak/WebScraper/Github-Web-Scraper/README.md

 from a given IP address to its servers.
 Thus, for every profile viewed, there is a 1.5 second delay placed on the next search, and for every search page viewed, there is a 10 second delay placed.

+After pulling this code, to compile, input in your terminal `javac WebScraper.java Webpage.java GithubSearch.java GithubProfile.java`.

 ### Usage
 >__"all"__ for [language] or [degree] denotes no filter on coding language or degree level